omarfouad/frontrow/README.md

 # frontrow

-> Customizable modals for the humanity
+> Customizable modals for the humanity.
+No jQuery required and no dependencies.

 ## Install